cwilliamOkafornta/Centrosome_radius_determination_using_gaussian_function/README.md

 ### <h1 align="center">Centrosome radius determination using gaussian function</h1>
 Centrosome radius determination for a typical mitotic spindle

-This script is use to call a pre-written library script that compute for the gaussian fit function on a histogram plot microtubules minus end distance to the center of each spindle pole (centriole).
-The aim is to determine the radius of the centrosome which corresponds with the second value ($x2$) on the x-axis intercept with y-axis when the value on y-axis is at half the maximum peak height of the gaussian peak.
+This script is used to call a pre-written library script that computes the Gaussian fit function on a histogram plot of microtubules minus end distance to the centre of each spindle pole (centriole).
+The aim is to determine the radius of the centrosome, which corresponds with the second value ($x2$) on the x-axis intercept with the y-axis when the value on the y-axis is at half the maximum peak height of the Gaussian peak.

-The gaussian function is computed using the following equation:
+The Gaussian function is computed using the following equation:

 # $f(x) = Ae^{\frac{-(x - x0)^2}{2σ^2}}$